SCHEDULE A SQL QUERY IN 3 STEPS

 Step 2: Setup an AutoSQL action list

-Put in a query and click ‘Test query’ to see if both the connection and the query itself work as expected.
+Click ‘Test query’ to see if both the connection and the query itself work as expected.

 Define your output options and click ‘Run Action’ to test it.

-Before you can send emails through AutoSQL, complete the general settings and put in the SMTP server and credentials (if needed).
+Before you can send emails through AutoSQL, complete the general settings and put in the SMTP server and credentials (if needed)

 Step 3: Scheduling the action list to run at any time